mesosphere/dcos-docs-site/pages/services/cassandra/2.4.0-3.0.16/operations/index.md

     -p S3_BUCKET_NAME=$S3_BUCKET_NAME
 ```

-If you're backing up multiple keyspaces, they must be separated by spaces and wrapped in quotation marks when supplied to the `plan start` command, as in the example above.
+If you are backing up multiple keyspaces, they must be separated by spaces and wrapped in quotation marks when supplied to the `plan start` command, as in the example above.
 If the `CASSANDRA_KEYSPACES` parameter isn't supplied, then every keyspace in your cluster will be backed up.

-**Warning**: To ensure that sensitive information, such as your AWS secret access key, remains secure, make sure that you've set the `core.dcos_url` configuration property in the DC/OS CLI to an HTTPS URL.
+<p class="message--warning"><strong>WARNING: </strong>To ensure that sensitive information such as your AWS secret access key remains secure, make sure that you've set the <tt>core.dcos_url</tt> configuration property in the DC/OS CLI to an HTTPS URL.</p>

 To view the status of this plan from the command line:
 ```